moorepants/dissertation/delftbicycle.rst

 - A single attempt at riding with eyes closed. at 30 km/h [#]_
 - Line tracking at six speeds for one rider. (runs 90-96)

-There is a potentially a considerable amount of findings and better statical conclusions that can be made from the data.
+There is potentially a considerable amount of findings and better statistical conclusions that can be made from the data.

 Rate Gyros